BIGJRA/BIGJRA.github.io/rejuv.md

 fireplace, then talk to the safe after another scene for a *Fairy Memory.* Exit to the well in the backyard.

-Grab the Rift Notes for Code: Rembrence…
+Grab the Rift Notes for Code: Rembrence...

 Dimensional Rift Dufaux (Bewitched Field)
 -   Froslass (Dufaux Form), Level 90. @ Metronome.
 Ability: Temporal